ProjectProject SoliClientGoogle ATAPIndustryTechnology & Research

 See how we design interactive experiences across an ecosystem of devices, platforms, and physical objects.

-Project Meta Materials
+Case Study Meta Materials

 Designing data-driven ambient interfaces for the future of mobility